-Looking for short story lesson plans?
+Looking for short story lesson plans and short story activities?

+Third, after you know what short stories you have available, what standards you’ll meet, and a what activities might work, you can narrow down the stories.
+I have summarized eleven stories below.
 These short stories will work for various ages; however, you might want to use certain ones for older students due to the content.
 For instance, I’ve had upset students with The Monkey’s Paw because Herbert returns from the dead.
 I’ve reviewed the stories below and indicated where I thought the content was mature.
 As always, teachers know their students best.

 A beautiful woman does not live the life she believes she deserves.
 Wearing a borrowed necklace, she attends a party with her husband.
 She loses the necklace and replaces it.
 She spends years paying off the debt, only to learn that the original necklace was a fake. #SpoiledWomanNeedsAGrip